defioccam/nrb-pools/README.md

 **RPL demand**: RPL demand, on the other hand, will come from new and existing Yes-Specs and Pure-Specs (and even Grudge-Spec to Yes-Spec converts) who **do** believe in the potential of No-Spec monetization to drive long-term revenue and have conviction that RPL price volatility will be contained during the transition.

-These forces of supply and demand could unleash tremendous RPL price volatility if they play out on different timelines.
+If these forces play out on different timescales, they could cause significant RPL price volatility.
 RPL volatility begets RPL volatilty because it converts Yes-Specs to Grudge-Specs and then to No-Specs.
-Hence, it's important that it be managed. the nrb-pool queue limits the rate at which Grudge-Specs will dump RPL to start new nrb-pools.
+Hence, it's important that it be managed.
+The purpose of the nrb-pool queue is to limit the rate at which Grudge-Specs will sell RPL to start new nrb-pools.
 24hr RPL volume is currently around 2.1K ETH.
-Assuming a 10% RPL bond per borrowed-ETH,  transference of 1000 borrowed-ETH from RPL-Bonded minipools to NRB-megapools would cause no more than 5% of the current 24 hr RPL volume to get dumped  on the market each day.
+Assuming a 10% RPL bond per borrowed-ETH, transference of 1000 borrowed-ETH from RPL-Bonded minipools to NRB-megapools would cause no more than 5% of the current 24 hr RPL volume to get market sold each day.

 The throughput of the queue can be raised  by the pDAO if RPL price remains well anchored.

 ## Additional Notes: